mcascone/boomerang-plugin/README.md

 We work with the assumption of a physical device, that only one button will be pressed at a time.

 The other factor to consider is how the MIDI messages are sent and received.
 I use a [Paint Audio MIDI Captain, which is highly programmable](https://paintaudio.com/products/midi-captain-std-vesion-black), but has no way of knowing the state of the software device.
 As far as I know, there is no way for this pedal to _receive_ MIDI messages from the software.
 Other, more expensive pedals do have this capability.
 [I am including the configuration file for the pedal as a reference,](midi/page2.txt) but you may have to build your own depending on your hardware.
+I talk about the MIDI configuration later on this doc.

 To that end, I have tried to make the plugin buttons and LEDs behave as they would on the physical device, without considering the MIDI aspect.
 On the other hand, you have to understand how the device will behave when configuring your MIDI controller.